TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 article will not exist.
 It is best to check for this in advance with --webroot; see README-tug-procedures.

-If any hand editing in dir2.process is necessary, the "cro-preserve" target must be used instead of "cro-scratch", else the hand edits will be lost.
-In practice, it is simpler, and has always been possible, to do all editing in the TUGboat source dir (and thus use cro-scratch), and never hand-edit the generated files.
+In practice, it is best, and has always been possible, to do all editing in the TUGboat source dir (and thus use cro-scratch), and never hand-edit the generated files.
+However, if any hand editing in dir2.process is necessary, the "cro-preserve" target must be used instead of "cro-scratch", else the hand edits will be lost.

 These runs include only those files for which there are {bbl,abs}.tex files present in the TUB source directory.
 To see which those were: